A fee must normally be paid when a foreign national applies for a residence permit in the following case types:

-Work, studies, au pair, interns, accompanying family member of a person working or studying in Denmark.
+Case types administered by the Agency for International Recruitment and Integration: Work, studies, au pair, interns, accompanying family member of a foreign national working or studying in Denmark.

 Case types which do not warrant a fee

-Likewise, there is no fee for submitting an application for an extension of a residence permit or a permanent residence permit, or when submitting an appeal or request to reopen a case in the above-mentioned case types.
+Likewise, there is no fee for submitting an application for an extension of one of these case types, or when submitting an appeal or a request for a case to be re-opened in one of these case types.